 I enjoy working for ARC Scotland because I get the opportunity to work with candidates in a wide range of roles and services.
 Although I work on a freelance basis there is always support available to me from the assessment centre.

-I am a freelance Assessor/Verifier with ARC Scotland supporting candidates to achieve all levels of Care Awards and also CSLM Level 10.
+I joined ARC Scotland as a freelance Assessor/Verifier supporting candidates to achieve all levels of Care Awards and also CSLM Level 10.

 I began my working life in Royal Edinburgh Hospital working night shift since my children were young.